basscss/basscss/CONTRIBUTING.md

 If you’d like to propose a change, please look through and reference any existing issues that are related.
 Then, open an issue with the *Enhancement* label, links to related issues, and code demonstrating the proposal.

-## Technical considerations

-Most repos build scripts are handled with npm run scripts.
-Type `npm run` in any repo to see the available commands.

-For any questions related to compiling or building, please open an issue.

 ## License